textX/viewX-vscode/README.md

 ---

 **IMPORTANT:** For 0.1 to 0.2 version migration (needed to be cross-platform functional):
-- Reinstall extension and follow the installation steps (or run the setup script) again
+- Reinstall the extension and follow the installation steps (or run the setup script) again
 or
-- Update the extension and run only the step for creating the python symlink manually
+- Update the extension and run only the step for creating the python symlink manually - [_3) b) last step_](#pysymlink)

 ---